davidsonr/anagram-demo/README.md

 - Building an executable JAR (used `mvn exec` for simplicity)
 - CI pipeline setup
 - Ability to use different anagrams files on demand
+  - File not found if you did use different files may need to explore this further
 - Fault tolerance
    - Assumes case-insensitive matching.
    - Error handling.
 Could do better on whitespaces
-   - Error exceptions e.g. file not found